TimGW/Clean-Compose-Example/README.md

 # ABN AMRO Android assignment

 # Setup
-For unauthenticated requests, the GitHub rate limit allows for up to 60 requests per hour and only shows public repo's.
-In order to increase the limit and show private repo's, you need to setup your own Github PAT.
+For unauthenticated requests, the GitHub rate limit allows for up to 60 requests per hour.
+In order to increase this limit, you need to setup your own Github PAT.
 Register for one [here](https://github.com/settings/tokens).
 Pick an appropriate expiration date.

 Next copy/rename `apikey.properties.example` to `apikey.properties` and add your key into the `GITHUB_PAT` field.
 When successful, you should now have up to 5000 requests.